sensepost/dresscode/USAGE.md

 pipenv install
 pipenv shell
 ```
-## Database
+## Database setup
 The scrip assumes a MongoDB database is running somewhere.
-I've added a Docker Compose  file in mongodb/docker-compose.yml.
-To run a MongoDB run the following commands:
+I've added a Docker Compose  file in mongodb/docker-compose.yml to ease the local setup, but you can run another MongoDB wherever you want.
+If you decide to use the docker MongoDB instance, edit the file [mongodb/docker-compose.yml](mongodb/docker-compose.yml) and personalise the values of "<db user>", "<db pass>", "<express user>", and "<express pass>".
+Then, to run the server, execute the following commands:
 ```
 cd mongodb
 docker-compose up